 1. Choose a Relevant Domain Name

-Your domain name should be a short and relevant keyword-rich name that describes your intended topic, niche, or industry.
+Your domain name should be a short, relevant, keyword-rich name that describes your intended topic, niche, or industry.

 Name the Benefit

 A domain that states the benefit explains what the reader will get from the blog.
-It gives a direct answer to your niche market whether or not this blog applies to them, for example, Iwillteachyoutoberich.
+It directly answers your niche market, whether or not this blog applies to them, for example, Iwillteachyoutoberich.